What is Medicare Part D?

 How to Enroll in Medicare Part D

-Since Medicare Part D plans are offered by private insurance companies, you’ll enroll in a plan through the company of your choice, often with an insurance agent.
+Since Medicare Part D plans are offered by private insurance companies, you’ll enroll in a plan through the company of your choice, often with a licensed insurance agent.
 This is in contrast to your Parts A and B enrollment, which is handled by Social Security.

 You have three main enrollment opportunities: